About the breed

 When you buy an Australian Labradoodle from an ALAEU breeder, this dog is bred in accordance with the ALAEU’s Code of Ethics and breeding rules.
 This means you can assume you are buying a responsibly bred puppy from parents that were tested.

-A pedigree certificate that looks different was not issued by the ALAEU.
-So you cannot assume the breeder followed all ALAEU rules.
-An ALAEU breeder may never produce a pedigree certificate themselves.
+A pedigree certificate that looks different than the example below has not been issued by the ALAEU.
+You cannot then assume that all ALAEU rules have been followed by the breeder.
+An ALAEU member breeder is never allowed to make a pedigree certificate himself.

 Family pet only